 The Authority shall designate one meeting of the General Membership each year as the annual meeting.
-The Annual Meeting shall occur prior to March 1 of the year. and shall include the following items on the agenda, in addition to the normal course of business:
+The Annual Meeting shall occur prior to March 1 of the year and shall include the following items on the agenda, in addition to the normal course of business:

-- i. introduction of new members, - ii. the election of the chair,

-- iii. the election of the vice-chair - iv. the election of the Ececutive Committee of the Authority - v. the election and appointment of members to committees of the Authority - vi. the appointment of Authority representative to Conservation Ontario Council - vii. the presentation of the auditors report for the preceeding year - viii. the appointment of the auditor for the upcoming year - ix. the appointment of solicitor(s) - x. the appointment of financial institution(s) - xi. the adoption of the currnet years budget
+- i. introduction of new members, - ii. the election of the chair. - iii. the election of the vice-chair - iv. the election of the Executive Committee of the Authority - v. the election and appointment of members to committees of the Authority - vi. the appointment of Authority representative to Conservation Ontario Council - vii. the presentation of the auditors report for the preceding year - viii. the appointment of the auditor for the upcoming year - ix. the appointment of solicitor(s) - x. the appointment of financial institution(s) - xi. approval of members per diem and mileage rates - xii. approval of the current year meeting times and dates